k98kurz/bookchain/asyncql_dox.md

 Get the sigfields for tapescript authorization.
 By default, it returns {sigfield1: self.generate_id()} because the ID cryptographically commits to all record data.
+If entries are provided in the kwargs, the returned dict will include sigfield2 set to the concatenation of the sorted entry ids.
+Unless sigfield2 can be excluded from auth script validation (e.g. `sigflags='02'`), entries should be provided in the kwargs (i.e. `get_sigfields(entries=[entry1, ...])`).
 If the set_sigfield_plugin method was previously called, this will instead return the result of calling the plugin function.

 ### `Entry(AsyncHashedModel)`